Meet Zach Coffey

 To say that Zach Coffey is different from most young country musicians would be an understatement.
 How many others sang opera in college?

 Not only is his musical background different, but so is his approach to his performances.
-Consider one of the mantras he shares with the members of his band, Zach Coffey and the Grind.
+Consider one of the mantras he shares with the members of his band.